 Creating, editing and managing your budget is straightforward.
 After clicking on the Budget tab, spending categories populate, including those categories that already have balances so you can see what you've already spent for that category.
 You can also filter out the displayed categories to remove any superfluous line items, choosing from only budgeted or active items.

 To adjust the budget limit, just enter the amount.
 Once the budget is set, the program color-codes the spending trend.
-If the balance is zero or isn't close to nearing the limit, the category appears green.
-Yellow means you're approaching your limit or have just reached it.
-Red means you've exceeded the budgeted amount.
-However, unlike Quicken (opens in new tab) or Buxfer (opens in new tab), Moneydance doesn't provide the email or text you alerts that warn you if you go over budget.
+If the balance is zero or isn't close to nearing the limit, the category appears green; yellow means you're approaching your limit or have just reached it, while red means you've exceeded the budgeted amount.
+However, unlike Quicken (opens in new tab) or Buxfer (opens in new tab), Moneydance doesn't provide the email or text alerts that warn if you're about to go over budget.

 If your bills and spending habits are similar each month, you can copy the budget you create from one month to the next, saving you time.
 And you can individually edit and adjust any category budget you copy over as needed.
 If you wish to have the unspent amount from the previous month roll over to the next, you can choose that option as well.

 Moneydance offers some of the best reporting options of all the services we reviewed.
 There are choices for simple data reports, including a budget report, cash flow and income versus expenses.
 Other reports have charts and graphs for a quick visual of the data, such as the account balances, net worth and an income versus expense report.
-You can adjust the date range, selecting from a number of predetermined options, like year to date, month to date and quarters.
+You can adjust the date range, selecting from a number of predetermined options, including year or month-to-date and quarters.
 You can also choose custom dates for any period of time.

 If you wish to save any report you run, you can print a hard copy or save a digital version.
 Graphs can be saved as a PNG, and data reports can be saved as an HTML or CSV, which can then be used in other programs, such as Excel.
-These exporting options are fewer than what other services offer, and you cannot export reports to a tax program.
+That said, the exporting options are fewer than are available at most other services, and you cannot export reports to a tax program.
 Should Moneydance not offer a report that you need, experienced programmers can use its scripting support service to help hand write a script in Python that will allow you to analyze your own data and create a custom report based on your needs.